DFE-Digital/teaching-record-system/docs/adr/0002-api-minor-versioning.md

-# 1. Record architecture decisions
+# 2. Use minor versioning on the API

 Date: 2023-12-22